-Intravenous iron is highly effective at restoring normal iron levels and correcting iron-deficiency anemia.
+Intravenous iron is highly effective7 at restoring normal iron levels and correcting iron-deficiency anemia.
 Patients may feel better within days or weeks of treatment depending on their circumstances.

 After the initial treatment course, patients can receive further iron infusions to maintain normal blood iron levels.

 What are the Types of FDA-approved Iron Infusions?